Heartland Championship: Prior to 2011

 Prior to the 2011 Competition, the tournament was conducted in three rounds.
 This was similar to the structure of the 2006 Air New Zealand Cup, but that competition collapsed its first two phases into one effective in 2007.
 At the start of Round One, the 12 teams would split into seeded pools of six teams each, Pool A and Pool B. Seedings were also based on positions in the previous year's competition.
 During Round One, each team would play the other teams in its pool once.
 All teams would have either two or three home fixtures, with the three highest seeds in each pool at the start of the season receiving the extra home fixture.

 All teams would advance to Round Two.
 The top three teams in each pool advance to the Meads Cup, while the bottom three teams enter the Lochore Cup.

 Round two saw each team in both the Meads and Lochore Cups playing the three teams that it did not play during Round One.
 The three teams with the most competition points in Round One would play two home fixtures and one away, while the other three teams would play one home fixture and two away.

 All competition points from Round One carried over to Round Two, and the competition points earned in both rounds determined the teams that advanced to the semifinals of each Cup in Round Three.
 The top four teams in the Meads and Lochore Cup competitions at the end of Round Two advanced to the semifinals.

 Round Robin

 This round sees the 12 teams playing 8 games each.
 1st to 4th on the ladder at the end of the 8 weeks will play off for the Meads Cup, while 5th to 8th play off for the Lochore Cup.

 Finals

 The Meads and Lochore Cup winners are both determined in four-team single-elimination tournaments.
 The semifinal matchups are seeded 1-4 and 2-3, with the higher seed receiving home field advantage.
 The highest surviving seed hosts each Cup final.

 Teams

 The Heartland Championship is contested by the following teams:

-Prior to 2006, East Coast, North Otago, Poverty Bay and Wanganui competed in Division Two of the NPC, alongside Counties-Manukau, Hawke's Bay, Manawatu, Nelson Bays and Marlborough (all promoted to the Air New Zealand Cup, Nelson Bays and Marlborough merging to form Tasman).
+Prior to 2006, East Coast, North Otago, Poverty Bay and Whanganui competed in Division Two of the NPC, alongside Counties-Manukau, Hawke's Bay, Manawatu, Nelson Bays and Marlborough (all promoted to the Air New Zealand Cup, Nelson Bays and Marlborough merging to form Tasman).
 The remaining teams competed in Division Three of the NPC.